klauswuestefeld/prevayler-clj/README.md

 ## How it Works

-Prevayler-clj implements the [system prevalence pattern](http://en.wikipedia.org/wiki/System_Prevalence): it keeps a snapshot of your business state followed by a journal of events.
-On startup or crash recovery it reads the last state and reapplies all events since: your business state is restored to where it was.
+Prevayler-clj implements the [system prevalence pattern](http://en.wikipedia.org/wiki/System_Prevalence): it keeps a file with a snapshot of your business state followed by a journal of events.
+On startup or crash recovery it reads the last snapshot and reapplies all events since: your business state is restored to where it was.

 ## Shortcomings